FrancescoCortella/labsforpartners-microsoftfabric/lab3_part2.1_fabric.md

 In this part of the lab, you will make use of:
 1. The shortcut capability of Fabric to connect to the ADLS gen2
-2. PowerBI dashboard within Fabric leveraging direct-lake and v-order
+2. PowerBI experience within Fabric leveraging direct-lake and v-order
 3. Data Activator to set up alerts when your data meets specific conditions

 ![image](https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/3f267f60-d97c-4970-8477-fce698bc3861)